Safety & Security

 The predetermined safe meeting spot on campus is the parking lot between Haggin Dorm & Morton Gill.

 VIOLENCE ON CAMPUS - If you witness an act of violence on campus get away from the situation as quickly as possible.
 If you cannot get away, take cover to protect yourself.
-Call FNU Security at 859-552-2170 or 9-911 (911 from a cell phone) to report the incident.
+Call FNU Security at 859-552-2170 or 911 to report the incident.